brucedonovan/endorsable/README.md

 - **Standardized Endorsement Workflow**: Contracts can be endorsed by any other contracts or EOAs.
 - **Trust & Reputation Management**: Useful in permissioned environments like DAOs, audits, and credentialing.
-- **Security & Transparency**: Built with OpenZeppelin’s `Ownable` contract for simple access control.
+- **Security & Transparency**: Built with OpenZeppelin’s `Ownable` contract for uncomplicated access control.

 ### **Potential Use Cases**